TophatSynth/grimdark_fantasy_land/Home.md

 > [!WARNING|no-t] Title
 > The "Publish"-Frontmatter is used for Quartz-publishing shenanigans

+- Should one of the Towns be a little bigger?
+Maybe the farming one?

 - [x] Moved the Map to its correct Note and created a bunch of blank notes by accident.
 - [x] Continued obsessing over the Wardens